 How is fasting different while you’re on the road, as opposed to home?

 I only intermittent fast when on the road.
 If I do a longer fast I would not be touring or have any demands on my time.
 I know many fast when they travel especially by air, but not me.
 I have found other than intermittent daily fasting I only do longer fasts when the conditions are perfect for a total body/mind fast.
 I see fasting as a spiritual experience based on total self respect of your body.

 Do you ever feel tempted to eat during a fast?
 Are there any mental tricks you have to prepare yourself?

 Adding fat helps curb cravings.
 When I do have cravings or hunger pains I drink more water and usually go out in nature.
 I find Mother Nature cures all for me personally.
-When I get hungry I feel faint and nauceous so adding fat is critical to my fasts.
+When I get hungry I feel faint and nauseous so adding fat is critical to my fasts.
 I don’t anticipate trying a fast without it.